-Many homeowners we talk to in the Fox Cities think leaks are no big deal.
-After all, it’s just a few drips, right?
-Wrong.
+Many homeowners we talk to in the Fox Cities think leaks are no big deal – we do live by Lake Winnebago, so there’s plenty of water to go around.
 Even small leaks can be adding huge additional costs to your water bill.
 Check out these estimates to see what a leak is really costing you:

 - A fast dripping faucet can end up costing homeowners about $20 a month, or upwards of $200 per year.

 - A small crack in your pipe is a big deal and can cost about $600 per month.

 - A leaky toilet can cost homeowners around $150 per month on average.

 - Fixing easily corrected household water leaks can save homeowners at least 10 percent on their water bills, according to the U.S. Environmental Protection Agency